timothynegron/project-rhythm-crowd/README.md

 * I want to be able to make a post that everyone using the app can see so that I could market my brand
 * I want to be able to follow other users
 * I want to be able to view people I follow on a list
-* I want to be able to view people that are following me
+* I want to be able to view people that are following me on a list
 * I want to be able to comment on global post
 * I want to be able to search for an artist by name
 * I want to be able to search for artist through a list